olk335/FIDVC/README.md

 * [Bug Fixes/history](https://github.com/FranckLab/FIDVC/wiki/Bug-Fixes!)
 * [Franck Lab](http://franck.engin.brown.edu)

+## This Fork:
+* Adds a rather simplistic paralization for MATLAB, with "parfor" for some of the longer-running for loops
+* This gives a speedup factor of about 1.8 for 24 processors on a relatively complex image, but slightly less than 1 on the example data.
+YMMV
+* Adds data output for [ParaView](http://www.paraview.org/) via the [vtkwrite](https://www.mathworks.com/matlabcentral/fileexchange/47814-vtkwrite---exports-various-2d-3d-data-to-paraview-in-vtk-file-format) function from the Mathworks File Exchange to runDVC.m

 ## Purpose
 The following implementation contains the Matlab m-files for our FIDVC algorithm.
 The FIDVC algorithm determines the 3D displacement fields between consecutive volumetric image stacks.
 To provide maximum user versatility the current version is the CPU-based version, which runs a little bit slower (~ 5 - 15 minutes/per stack) than the GPU-based implementation.
 As Matlab’s GPU-based subroutines become more efficient we hope to provide the GPU-based version at a later release date.